AdaCore/spark2014/docs/lrm/source/subprograms.rst

    We will need the general rule that the elaboration of a ghost declaration of any kind cannot modify non-ghost state.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR A ghost instantiation shall not be an instantiation of a non-ghost generic package.

 #.
 The Link_Name or External_Name aspects of an imported ghost
    entity shall not be specified.
 A Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR For an imported ghost entity, the Convention shall be Ghost.

 #.
 Ghost tagged types are disallowed.
 [This is because just the existence
    of a ghost tagged type (even if it is never referenced) changes the behavior